rgreminger/tilburg-science-hub/docs/workflow/documenting-data.md

      dataset was created?
      If so, please provide a description.

-6.2  How will the dataset will be distributed(e.g.,tarball on website, API, GitHub)?
+6.2  How will the dataset will be distributed(e.g.,tarball on website, API,
+	   GitHub)?
 Does the dataset have a digital object identifier (DOI)?

 6.3  When will the dataset be distributed?

 6.4  Will the dataset be distributed under a copyright or other intellectual
      property(IP) license, and/or under applicable terms of use (ToU)?
-     If so, please describe this license and/or ToU, and provide a link or other access point to, or otherwise reproduce, any relevant licensing terms or ToU, as well as any fees associated with these restrictions.
+     If so, please describe this license and/or ToU, and provide a link or other access point to, or otherwise reproduce, any relevant licensing terms or ToU (Terms of Use), as well as any fees associated with these restrictions.

 6.5  Have any third parties imposed IP-based or other restrictions on the
      data associated with the instances?